edjw/pypagerest/README.md

 You'll need to buy an [access token for Page.REST](https://page.rest/#payment-block).
 Tokens cost $5 and are valid for 365 days.
 There's a daily cap of 100,000 requests per token.

-pypagerest won't work with versions of Python lower than Python 3.4
+Pypagerest won't work with versions of Python lower than Python 3.4.

 ## Installation

-The package isn't on PyPI yet but you can install pypagerest using `pipev` (for a relatively straightforward virtual environments setup) or alternatively with `pip`/`pip3`.
-This will install the live code from Github.
-This code is not yet stable (though it's getting there!)
+The package isn't on PyPI yet.
+You can install the live pypagerest code from Github using `pipev` (for a relatively straightforward virtual environments setup) or alternatively with `pip`/`pip3`.

 ```python
 pipenv install -e git+https://github.com/edjw/pypagerest#egg=pypagerest